adil22jaleel/ERA_V1_Learning/s7_assignment/README.md

 6. For ReduceLRonPlateau, we are calling separate function for the testing, because for the learning rate change we have to pass the test loss.
 The function is specified in the utils.py as test_model_plateau

 7. It is visible that the training set slowly hits the 99% accuracy in the last few epochs whilst the testing accuracy crosses the 99.4 mark because of the learning rate change.

+8. The test accuracy crosses 99.4% in the last 3 epochs.

 The following is the log for the last model